PrepTerminal

 We’ve meticulously crafted a detailed and all-inclusive course that demystifies the entire testing process.
 Our innovative course structure integrates study guides, practice tests, and quizzes to provide a well-rounded learning experience.
 Join us today, and let’s together embark on this path to your future in the Suffolk County Police Department.
 Your journey of preparation begins here and now.

-The Suffolk County Police Exam
+Understanding the Suffolk County Police Exam

 The Suffolk County Police Exam follows a similar format as the EB Jacobs Law Enforcement Aptitude Battery (LEAB), a rigorous quadrennial assessment, that serves as a decisive gateway for those aspiring to join the law enforcement ranks in Suffolk County, New York.
 The exam evaluates key cognitive and interpersonal skills vital for the role, such as problem-solving, deductive reasoning, and inductive reasoning.